playcanvas/developer.playcanvas.com/content/en/user-manual/xr/types-of-xr.md

 ## Augmented Reality

-Augmented Reality allows blending real world with virtual imagery, either by composing rendered buffer over camera feed or with special projection of rendered buffer on see through glasses.
+Augmented Reality allows blending the real world with virtual imagery, either by composing a rendered buffer over the camera feed or with special projection of a rendered buffer on see-through glasses.
 Usually it is provided with spatial tracking relative to the real world environment.

 Suitable reference space: `pc.XRSPACE_VIEWER`.